 Ms Steel confirmed that they had now received signed budget plans from the chair of governors for both Great Coates and Scartho Nursery Schools but noted that they were still carrying a deficit.
-The work the settings had put it was having a positive impact in relation to figures.
+The work the settings had put in was having a positive impact in relation to figures.

-One Member mentioned the public statement that Full Council asked to be done.
+A panel member mentioned the public statement requested by full Council.
 They mentioned how helpful it would be if a public announcement was made to state that these settings were still open.